 - Better coordination between production stages

-Support for Advanced Manufacturing
+Advanced Manufacturing Support

 Applications include: